Get access to everything we publish when you sign up for Outside+.

 Learn more about The Gut-Health Fix

-Join Chef Seamus Mullen in our newest 7-week course.
-You’ll learn about the science behind gut health, lifestyle musts and targeted supplements, and most importantly, you’ll get into the kitchen to gain key gut-healing cooking skills.
-For more information, check out cleaneating.com/guthealthfix.
+Our gut may be the secret to better health.
+Learn to cook and eat to boost mood, supercharge your immunity and reduce inflammation with health and wellness expert Seamus Mullen.
+Join him for our 7-week course.
+You’ll learn about the science behind gut health, lifestyle musts, and targeted supplements, and most importantly, you’ll get into the kitchen to gain key gut-healing cooking skills.